Updated through September 16, 2019

 Objective and Purposes

 Section 1.
 The primary purpose of the Association shall be to ensure fair and equitable administration and enforcement of collection regulatory laws in the several states, districts, territories, possessions, and provinces in the United States and Canada.
-The Association shall work to achieve this purpose by providing its members with opportunities for communication on regulatory matters, for conducting research and obtaining and exchanging information on regulatory matters, and for professional improvement.
+The Association shall work to achieve this purpose by providing its members with opportunities for communication on regulatory matters, for conducting research and obtaining and exchanging information on regulatory matters, assisting in the coordination of multi-state examinations, investigations, and enforcement matters, and for professional improvement.
 The Association may also encourage and develop cooperation with all other organizations with similar objectives.
+(Amended September, 2019)

 Section 1.
 Any state, district, territory, possession, or province of the United States or Canada, or such other governmental entity which has enacted a collection license law or other collection regulatory law, shall be eligible for membership upon payment of the required annual dues and shall become a MEMBER JURISDICTION.

 Section 2.
 Each member jurisdiction shall be entitled to one vote on any matter or election coming before an annual conference, a special conference, or other previously scheduled meeting of the general membership of the Association.

 Section 3.
 An ACTIVE MEMBER or designated representative of the Association is any individual who is affiliated with a regulatory agency in a member jurisdiction which is charged with administering one or more of the laws cited in Section 1 above.
 (Amended November, 2001)

 Section 4.
 Former active members who have held office in the Association and who are no longer engaged in the administration or enforcement of collection regulatory laws may become HONORARY MEMBERS at the discretion of the Executive Committee.
 Honorary members shall be exempt from payment of dues and may not vote or hold office in the Association.
 (Amended November, 2001)